raitoyg/SecureCall_GUI/README.md

 1. git clone https://github.com/technich214/SecureCall_GUI<br>
 2. ./SecureCall<br>
 TUTORIAL:<br>
-1. Wait for the token to be generated
+1. Wait for the token to be generated<br>
-2. Send the generated tokens to your friends
+2. Send the generated tokens to your friends<br>
-3. Ask your friend to use the token to initiate a connection
+3. Ask your friend to use the token to initiate a connection<br>
-4. Read ALL OF THE ALERTS
+4. Read ALL OF THE ALERTS<br><br>
-5. Press CALL to start a call, you can also send messages and stuff
+5. Press CALL to start a call, you can also send messages and stuff<br>
 <br>
 <br>
 Link for the working demo hosted on Heroku: https://securecall.herokuapp.com/